 - Choose active hobbies like cycling or swimming to stay consistent.

 By combining these strategies, myths turn into facts.
-Small changes lead to big improvements.
+Small changes lead to significant improvements.

 The Role of Genetics in Cholesterol Levels

-Genetics play a big role in your cholesterol levels, even if you eat right or exercise.
+Genetics greatly affects your cholesterol levels, even if you eat right or exercise.
 Learn how your inherited traits mix with your lifestyle to affect your health.

 How Your Family History Affects You